If Rajasthani Thali is your only idea of Jaipur Food, you must come with us on this exploration of Street Food in Jaipur.

 The shop owner is known for his philanthropy as he serves chai and bread butter to the needy.
 I am a chai fan, and have tried chai at a variety of joints and am confident that Gulab Ji serves the best chai in Jaipur town, far better than the fancy tea outlets that have mushroomed in the city.

 Our next stop was Sodhani Sweets, located on Main Tonk Road, not too far from Rambagh Circle.
 This corner shop was teeming with people and is one of the famous Mithai Shops of Jaipur.
 But on this visit, our focus was not on the mithai but on the street food, namely Dal Kachori and Mirchi Wada.

-The Dal Kachori has a stuffing of urad daal that has been cooked with spices and flavored with asafetida, that lends the kachori its characteristic taste.
-Served with a sweet jaggery and dried ginger chutney, the kachori is a heavenly treat.
+The Dal Kachori has a stuffing of urad daal that has been cooked with spices and flavored with asafetida, which lends the kachori its characteristic taste.
+Served with sweet jaggery and dried ginger chutney, the kachori is a heavenly treat.

 You can have it with lassi, served in Kulhad and that makes a brilliant breakfast.
-Also available is Bread Pakoda, Piaz Kachori and Samosa and all of them are highly recommended.
+Also available are Bread Pakoda, Piaz Kachori, and Samosa, and all of them are highly recommended.
 The best treat that Sodhani Sweet offers is its spongy Rasgulla.
-Made from fresh dumplings of Chhena (cottage cheese) and is cooked in the light syrup made of sugar.
+Made from fresh dumplings of Chhena (cottage cheese) and is cooked in light syrup made of sugar.
 Rasgullas at Sodhani’s is undisputedly the best of Jaipur Food to try.

 Dal Cheela at Kalkatta Chaat Bhandar

 Moving on behind the high court, in a by-lane called Vaniki Marg, is parked a small cart with a signboard reading Kalkatta Chaat Bhandar.